Personal finance | april 28, 2025

 • Paying off student loans, which would include the borrowed amount plus interest, after graduation

 Both 529 plans and UGMA/UTMA accounts offer some degree of control for grandparents.
-Here’s how these accounts differ in several important ways.
+Here’s how these accounts differ in several important ways:

 529 college savings plans

 529 plans are flexible savings vehicles that are typically invested in diversified portfolios, often based on the beneficiary’s projected college attendance date.
-They have the potential for significant tax advantages and may provide greater growth potential than regular savings accounts.* Some 529 plans also offer cash incentive programs that can help boost your savings on behalf of your grandchild.
+They have the potential for significant tax advantages and may provide greater growth potential than regular savings accounts.2 Some 529 plans also offer cash incentive programs that can help boost your savings on behalf of your grandchild.

-With a 529, grandparents have the option of opening their own accounts or contributing to an account that the parents have already established.
-When you are the account owner, you maintain control of the assets for the life of the account and can ensure that the money will be used for its intended education-related purpose.
+With a 529 plan, grandparents have the option of opening their own accounts or contributing to an account that the parents have already established.
+When you are the account owner, you maintain control of the assets for the life of the account and can ensure that the money will be used for its intended education‑related purpose.

-Assets in a 529 account, including any growth over time, can be withdrawn tax-free for a range of education-related expenses, including tuition and room and board, among others, at eligible schools across the U.S. and internationally.
+Assets in a 529 account, including any growth over time, can be withdrawn tax‑free for a range of education-related expenses, including tuition and room and board, among others, at eligible schools across the U.S. and internationally.
+These funds can also be used for trade school or apprenticeships.
+You can even take distributions of up to $10,000 per beneficiary each year for K–12 tuition at private, public, and religious schools.3

 UGMA/UTMA accounts

 These custodial accounts allow you to give money to a grandchild and maintain control over how those assets are invested and spent until the child reaches the age of majority—typically 18 or 21, depending on the state where your grandchild lives.
-Gifts to an UGMA/UTMA are irrevocable, and the funds in the account must be spent to benefit the child.
+Gifts to an UGMA/UTMA account are irrevocable, and the funds in the account must be spent to benefit the child.

 When the custodianship terminates, the assets must be turned over to the named beneficiary, who can then use the funds as they see fit.
-Withdrawals, along with investment income and capital gains, from an UGMA/UTMA above a certain level are taxed at either the child’s or the parent’s rate.
-In addition, student assets in an UGMA/UTMA are likely to reduce eligibility for need-based financial aid.
+Withdrawals, along with investment income and capital gains, from an UGMA/UTMA account above a certain level are taxed at either the child’s or the parent’s rate.
+In addition, student assets in an UGMA/UTMA account are likely to reduce eligibility for need‑based financial aid.

 Three key recommendations for grandparents